What Is The Lcm For 5 And 7

 LCM(a, b) = |a * b| / GCD(a, b)

-To leverage this relationship:
+To make use of this relationship:

 1. Find the GCD: Calculate the GCD of the two numbers.
 The Euclidean algorithm is an efficient method for finding the GCD.